Skip to Content

 Constantina Diță,

-Constantina Diță, a Romanian powerhouse in the marathon world, stands tall with an accolade many can only dream of.
-At the age of 38, she clinched the gold medal at the 2008 Beijing Olympics, making her the oldest athlete to ever win a marathon.
+Constantina Diță, a Romanian powerhouse in the marathon world, has achieved something most of us can only dream of.
+At the age of 38, she won the gold medal at the 2008 Beijing Olympics’s marathon, making her the oldest athlete to ever win such honours.

 One Of The World’s Booziest Countries?